 The Mediterranean diet consists of foods that are mostly plant-based.
 It consists of vegetables and fruits such as tomatoes, onions, lettuce, and berries.
 It may also include legumes, nuts, and whole grains.
-The diet also contains foods rich in Omega 3 fatty acids such as fish and walnuts.
+The diet also contains foods rich in Omega 3 fatty acids, such as fish and walnuts.
 You should only incorporate healthy fats such as olive oil into the diet.

 Periodic consumption of meat and dairy can also be included in the diet.
 Eggs, poultry, beans, seeds, and nuts are good sources of proteins.
 Freshly baked pasta and bread are also recommended as a source of carbohydrates, but you should use these moderately such that they don’t raise your sugar levels.
 If you’re following the Mediterranean diet, avoid processed foods as much as possible and stick to fresh foods.

-Another peculiar aspect of the Mediterranean diet, especially for people with Type 2 Diabetes is that it is more than just the foods you eat but also about the eating patterns and habits.
-The diet includes consumption of a moderate amount of wine.
+Another peculiar aspect of the Mediterranean diet, especially for people with Type 2 Diabetes, is that it is more than just the foods you eat but also about the eating patterns and habits.
+The diet includes the consumption of a moderate amount of wine.
 Ladies and men over 65 years of age are advised not to take more than 5 ounces of wine a day.
 Men younger than 65 years can take more, but it is advisable not to take more than 10 ounces of wine per day.
 Also, plenty of exercises is prescribed alongside the diet.

 Why the Mediterranean diet is good for people with Type 2 Diabetes